SeoulTech/startup-jobs-in-korea/README.md

 Example: `[Seoul] Front End Developer - FooBar`

 Add labels with the desired level of experience and work environment: remote or on-site.

+### Important
+To prevent possible candidates from sending CV to the vacancies that are already filled, we kindly ask those who post the issue to close it as soon as possible after it's done.